 The leader who doesn’t provide trust and ownership, at both the individual- and team-level, pushing decision making closer and closer to those who can “take action,” creating leaders at every level instead of forging followers will never achieve the greatness that can come from the power provided by the combination of trust, ownership and vision.

-I believe that trust – which will be the focus of this post – has the biggest influence the journey of talented teams.
-(I plan on covering ownership and vision in the future.)
+I believe that trust – which will be the focus of this post – has the biggest influence on the journey of talented teams.

 I’m not alone on the importance of this factor: as Stephen M.R.
 Covey says in his book, The Speed of Trust,